 🧄 Ingredient notes

-For my vegan pumpkin pie filling using silken tofu, that's 100 calories per serving, follow this recipe.
+To make my vegan pumpkin pie filling using silken tofu, here are some ingredient notes.

 - Silken tofu - used as a substitute for evaporated milk, condensed milk and eggs (along with the cornstarch) in the pie.
-Adds creaminess, protein and reduces fat and cholesterol.
+Adds creaminess and thickness.
 Use firm or extra firm silken tofu.
 I recommend the Morinu brand.

 - Pumpkin puree - be sure the only ingredient on the can is: pumpkin.
-Do not use canned prepared pumpkin pie filling.
+Do not use canned prepared pumpkin pie filling, if you're making the filling from scratch.

 - Cane sugar - use a granulated cane sugar that is free of bone char.
-This is a low sugar recipe, so we're using just ⅓ cup of sugar for the whole pie.
+We're using just ⅓ cup of sugar for the whole pie.
 If you want your pie to taste as sweet as traditional pumpkin pie, then increase the amount of sugar to ½ cup or ⅔ cup.

 - Cornstarch - used as a substitute for eggs in the pie filling, along with the silken tofu